 - You suddenly feel weak and as if you could collapse.

-- You suddenly feel faint, or like you could faint for no apparent reason.
+- You suddenly feel faint, or like you could faint for no reason.

-- Your body feels weak and without energy, and like you could fall over at any moment.
+- Your body feels weak and without energy, and so much so that you could fall over at any moment.

-- It feels like your legs aren’t going to support you and that you might collapse.
+- It feels like your legs aren’t going to support you and that you could collapse.

 - You have difficulty placing your feet because your perception of the ground or surface may seem wrong or incorrect because you feel so tired, lethargic, weak, and like you could faint at any moment.

-- Your legs feel rubbery, weak, or like they can’t support you any longer because you are so tired, exhausted, and out of energy.
+- Your legs feel rubbery, weak, or like they won’t support you any longer because you are so tired, exhausted, and out of energy.

 - While you haven't passed out yet, you think you might.
-The prospect may frighten you.
+The prospect might frighten you.

-- You may also think, "What if I pass out, what will everyone think of me?"
-The thought of passing out frightens you, which can cause more symptoms.
+- You might also think, "What if I pass out?
+What will everyone think of me?"
+The thought of passing out frightens you, which can aggravate feeling faint.

-- This symptom can also be experienced as a sudden dizzy or lightheaded ‘spell’ - like having a sudden feeling of being dizzy and lightheaded that just as suddenly disappears.
+- This symptom can also be experienced as having a dizzy or lightheaded “spell” or “episode” of dizziness or lightheadedness.

-This feeling faint symptom and/or ‘spells’ can come and go suddenly, come and linger, or persist indefinitely.
+This feeling faint and having “spells” where you feel like you could pass out can come and go suddenly, come and linger, or persist 24/7.

-This feeling faint symptom and/or ‘spells’ might occur rarely, frequently, or persistently.
+This feeling faint anxiety symptom can occur rarely, frequently, or persistently.

-Those who experience this symptom persistently 24/7 can also notice increases and decreases in severity associated with ‘waves’ or ‘episodes’ of intensity.
-Sometimes the intensity can increase for an extended period of time, such as days before the intensity decreases again.
+Those who have this symptom 24/7 can also notice increases and decreases in severity associated with “waves” or “episodes” of intensity.
+Sometimes the intensity can increase for an extended period, such as days before the intensity decreases again.

-Some people experience episodes of this feeling faint symptom in association with an increase and decrease in their anxiety and stress (this symptom’s intensity and severity increases and decreases with the intensity of their anxiety and stress), whereas others experience persistent a feeling faint symptom regardless of an increase or decrease in anxiety and stress.
+Some people experience episodes of this feeling faint symptom in association with an increase and decrease in their anxiety and stress, whereas others have a persistent feeling of being faint regardless of an increase or decrease in anxiety and stress.

 Why does anxiety cause feeling faint?

 Because the stress response can cause dramatic changes in the body, stress responses stress the body.
 Based on how anxiety and stress affect the body, there are several reasons why anxiety can cause a feeling faint symptom.
-Four of these reasons include:
+The four most common reasons are:

-3. A body that's under sustained stress will use up its energy resources much faster than normal.
-This can cause the body’s energy resources to become depleted.
+A body that's chronically stressed will use up its energy resources much faster than normal.
+Increased energy consumption can cause the body’s energy resources to become depleted.
 When the body’s energy resources near depletion, we can feel weak, without energy, dizzy, and like you are going to faint or pass out.

 These are just four of the several reasons why anxiety can cause a person to have the feeling faint symptom.
-For a complete explanation, see Chapter 9 (our anxiety symptoms chapter) in the Recovery Support area of our website under the symptom "Dizziness."
+For a more in-depth explanation, visit our “Dizziness” anxiety symptom, or Recovery Support members can read our complete explanation under the “Dizziness” symptom in our Anxiety Symptoms section (chapter 9 in the Recovery Support area).

 How to get rid of the feeling faint anxiety symptom?

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
-When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recovering, which can result in the body remaining in a state of semi emergency readiness.
-We call this state stress-response hyperstimulation.
-In other words, the body has become overly stressed and stimulated, since stress hormones are stimulants.
+When stress responses occur too frequently, however, the body can’t complete its recovery.
+Incomplete recovery can cause the body to remain in a state of semi stress response readiness, which we call “stress-response hyperstimulation,” since stress hormones are stimulants.

-Another factor to consider is that stress-response hyperstimulation can cause the body to behave in erratic and more involuntary ways.
+Hyperstimulation can also cause the body to behave in erratic and more involuntary ways.
 This erratic and more involuntary behavior can cause all sorts of anxiety-like sensations and symptoms, and of any type, at any time, of any intensity, of any duration, and at any frequency.
-Experiencing episodes of feeling faint is an example of how the body can misbehave when its overly stressed (stress-response hyperstimulated).
+Experiencing episodes of feeling faint is an example of how the body can misbehave when it becomes hyperstimulated.

-When the body has become stress-response hyperstimulated, it can take a long time to recover…and much longer than most people think.
+When the body becomes hyperstimulated, it can take a long time to recover…and much longer than most people think.
 In the meantime, it can present symptoms of stress.
-So, the anxiety symptom feeling faint can come and go and/or persist for as long as the body is overly stressed.
+So, the anxiety symptom feeling faint can come and go and/or persist for as long as the body is hyperstimulated.

-Nevertheless, when the body has fully recovered from its hyperstimulated state, the feeling faint symptom will completely subside.
+Nevertheless, when the body has recovered from hyperstimulation, the feeling faint symptom will subside.
 Therefore, this symptom needn’t be a cause for concern.

-Including the above overall strategies, there are several things you can do to mitigate the feeling faint anxiety symptom:
+In addition to the above overall strategies, there are a few things you can do to more quickly mitigate the feeling faint anxiety symptom: